irishdan/ResponsiveImageBundle/README.md

 For those familiar with Drupal, this bundle combines Drupal's image styles, picture module's and image field focus module's functionality into a single bundle.

-For those not familiar with Drupal, this bundle allows you to easily configure image formats and generate.
+For those not familiar with Drupal, this bundle allows you to easily configure image formats and generate styled images and responsive images.
 For example an image format called 'thumbnail' can easily be created in config.yml like so:

 ```